wojciechmarek/robo-punks/README.md

-# RoboPunks
+# Robo Punks

-A sample landing page of a fake RoboPunks retro game.
+A sample landing page of a fake Robo Punks retro game.
 Based on the YouTube tutorial.

 ## Purpose